rsiddle/private_pub/README.md

   This stops you committing your secret token to your git repository.
 * Changed to using HMAC for generating the signature, to prevent extension attacks.
 * Added token and signature methods for both subscribing and publishing
+* It no longer supports sending JS directly to be evalled on the client.
+Only communicating via JSON is supported.

 ## Development & Feedback